OP-TED/eforms-sdk-explorer/README.md

 4. Open your web browser and navigate to the local address specified by your server (usually `localhost` followed by a port number).
 5. You should now be able to view and interact with the SDK Explorer in your browser.

+> [!NOTE]
+> While this project is not a Node.js application, we've included a `package.json` file to clearly list and manage the JavaScript dependencies.
+This helps ensure consistency and reproducibility across different environments.
+However, the application does not rely on Node.js for execution.

 ## Acknowledgements

 This project uses the following open-source libraries: